t-regx/T-Regx/CONTRIBUTING.md

 There are a few rules that we believe must be obeyed, while developing and maintaining T-Regx:

-- Lack of fake TDD
+1. Lack of fake TDD
-- Minimisation of inconsistencies
-- Simple and clean design
-- Type-safety
-- Lack of unnecessary performance overhead
-- Preference of exceptions over: defaults, `null`s, warnings, magic values or false-positives.
+2. Preference of exceptions over: defaults, `null`s, warnings, magic values or false-positives.
+3. Type-safety
+4. Minimisation of inconsistencies
+5. Lack of unnecessary performance overhead

 ## Fake TDD